pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 Data logging is disabled by default.
 If you want to use this feature, then take note of the installation requirements discussed above.
 The following configuration properties apply.

-__Enable time series logging?__ (rrdenabled)\
+__Enable time series logging?__ [rrdenabled]\
 If checked, then the plugin will attempt to log data to an RRD database called 'tankmonitor.rrd'.

-If, as is most likely, you are not using a data cacheing service provided by rrdcached(1) then this file will be created in the folder specified by the following property.
+If, as is most likely, you are not using a data cacheing service provided by rrdcached(1) then this file will be created in the folder specified by the [rrdfolder] property.

 If you are using a data cacheing service, then this file will be created in the root of the working directory which you specified when you started the service.
-In this case, you must specify this directory location in the following property so that RRD tool's graphing application can find the database.
+In this case, you must specify this directory location in the [rrdfolder] property so that RRD tool's graphing application can find the database.
 In the very unlikely event that you are using a remote cacheing service, then you will need to make your own arrangements for generating and displaying graphical representations of logged data.

-__Folder containing 'tankmonitor.rrd'__ (rrdfolder)\
+__Folder containing 'tankmonitor.rrd'__ [rrdfolder]\
 This value defaults to the value 'rrd/', which specifies the ```rrd/``` folder in the plugin's installation directory.
 If you are not using an rrdcached(1) service, then there is no need to change this.

 If you are using an rrdcached(1) service on the local host, then the plugin needs to know where the cacheing daemon has placed ```tankmonitor.rrd``` and you should specify that folder here.

-__Connect to the RRD daemon at__ (rrdcstring)\
+__Connect to the RRD daemon at__ [rrdcstring]\
 If you have an rrdcached(1) service available and you want to use it, then you have two options:

 1. Your daemon listens on a Unix pipe.
 In this case, specify a string of the form "*path*" where *path* is the name of the FIFO file on the local host that is monitored by the RRD daemon.